DimensionDataResearch/dd-rancheros-cloud-config/README.md

 It's functional, but should be considered a work in progress; feel free to create an issue if you have questions or would like to contribute.

+Note that it won't (currently) handle the case where the iPXE server is attached to multiple VLANs (but the design could easily be extended to handle this).

 ## Configuration